Brown's RemoteApp service allows members of the Brown community to access applications virtually without having to fully install them on the computer.

 - Even though the application looks as if it's running locally on your computer, the application is actually running remotely on a computer in Brown's datacenter.
 This enables us to keep the application up-to-date and conserve computing resources when they are not in use.

-- If you leave your RemoteApp open for more than an hour without mouse or keyboard input, you may be logged out.
+- If you leave your RemoteApp open for more than two hours without mouse or keyboard input, you may be logged out.
 However, if you have a short disconnection, you will be able to pick up right where you were - even if you switch computers.

 - If you encounter an error with when attempting to connect to a RemoteApp, please first attempt to update Microsoft Remote Desktop by clicking "Microsoft Remote Desktop" in the menu bar, and clicking "Check for Updates..."